dbgoytia/sysops-training/README.md

 through Terraform.
 I'll try to keep everything modularized, but deployment will happen "as-a-whole" instead of the preferred approach which is to have sepparate subgroups for each infra resource (for blast-radius reduction, readability, maintainability, etc).

+## How to use this hands-on labs

+Go to the appropiate directory location (cd into it), and and start the commands listed in each section.